nikic/PHP-Parser/README.md

 Additionally, you can convert a syntax tree back to PHP code.
 This allows you to do code preprocessing (like automatedly porting code to older PHP versions).

 So, that's it, in a nutshell.
-You can find everything else in the [docs][1].
+You can find everything else in the [docs][doc_master].

  [doc_0_9]: https://github.com/nikic/PHP-Parser/tree/0.9/doc
  [doc_master]: https://github.com/nikic/PHP-Parser/tree/master/doc